maish79/memory-game/README.md

 * If correctly matched pairs are clicked you get a pop-up alert saying ('you found a match').
 * The player should click on the "X" button after the pop-up so as to continue with the game.
 * When all cards are correctly matched you get another pop-up saying ('congradulations you win!')
-* After the game ends a restart button becomes visible for playing another round.
+* After the game ends, a restart button becomes visible for playing another round.
 * By playing this game the user can test their momory skills in a fun environment.

 ## WireFrames